ashneetrathore/LookForABook/README.md

 ## :classical_building: ARCHITECTURE
 The backend, implemented in **Python**, handles incoming search requests from the user, fetches book data from the **Google Books API**, and processes the relevant details (title, author, synopsis, cover image, rating on Google Books, page count, and publication date) for display.
 The backend defines URL routes (`/` for the home page and `/search` for handling search queries) that the frontend uses to submit queries and receive rendered search results.

 The frontend is built with **JavaScript**, **HTML**, and **CSS**, and uses **Flask** with **Jinja2 templating** to render dynamic content.
 JavaScript handles the submission of the search query by capturing user input and redirecting the browser to the `/search` route.
 Jinja2 then allows the backend to inject book data directly into the HTML for **server-side rendering**, allowing the search results to appear immediately without additional backend requests.
-The app was originally deployed on **Heroku** during the hackathon event, but it's no longer live - it can be run locally instead.
+The app was originally deployed on **Heroku** during the hackathon event, but it is no longer live - it can be run locally instead.

 ## :open_file_folder: PROJECT FILE STRUCTURE
 ```bash